 - The minimum allowable pipe size, including vents and drains, is NPS 3/4.

 Wall Thickness of Pipe:

-- Standard for Wall Thickness: Wall thickness may be expressed as wt, std, xs, and XXS, schedule, and plate thickness.
+- The standard for Wall Thickness: Wall thickness may be expressed as wt, std, xs, and XXS, schedule, and plate thickness.
 Weight classes and schedules are defined in ASTM A53.

-- Pipe Made From Plate: Pipe made from plate shall have the wall thickness expressed in mm.
+- Pipe Made From Plate: A pipe made from a plate shall have the wall thickness expressed in mm.

 - Minimum Wall Thickness: The minimum wall thickness for the pipe is generally the minimum thickness that will stand under its own weight, with minimum deflection.
 Wall thickness is always calculated for the design temperature and pressure, in accordance with the appropriate ASME B31 code.

 - Wall Thickness Standardization: Wall thickness standardization is necessary to minimize stocking requirements, and take advantage of quantity pricing.
 In the plant approach, the pipe is not specified in a vacuum.
 The pipe is welded to flanges and fittings in relatively large quantities.
 The major criterion in pipe wall selection may not be from temperature and pressure, but from the availability of fittings and flanges.
 Piping is a system, and other items must be considered during selection.
 When a pipe is made from a plate, the accompanying fittings may be in a special order, and affect the critical path.

 Piping End Connections:

 - Threaded End Pipe: Threaded pipe shall be provided threaded and coupled.

 - Pipe for Socket weld Systems: Pipe intended for socket welding shall be square cut.